Jones SWB Titanium Review: A Dream Bike and Dream Build

 - EXTRAS Eccentric bottom bracket (12mm adjustability)

-- Jones geometry is extremely comfortable, which makes riding more enjoyable.
+- Jones geometry is extremely comfortable, on and off road.

-- This really is a super fun trail bike too.
+- The SWB is a fun and capable trail bike too.
 Don’t let looks and lack of suspension deceive you!

-- Great climbing prowess thanks to fork offset, Jones bars, and wheelbase (which isn’t actually that short).
+- Great climbing prowess thanks to fork offset, Jones bars, and wheelbase.

-- Extremely versatile frame that really can do (almost!) anything with a change of wheels.
+- Versatile frame that can do almost anything with a change of wheels and tyres.

 - Truss fork is very light and precise, while the optional Truss Pack is great for extra capacity.